forax/design-pattern-reloaded/src/main/java/observer/README.md

 The point of the observer pattern is to decouple two pieces of code by using an interface in the middle.

 Let say we want to model a `StockExchange` that have a balance and contains several quantities of stocks.
-By example, here the balance is 5 000 and wa have 1 000 stocks of FOOGL and 2 000 stocks of PAPL.
+For example, here the balance is 5 000 and wa have 1 000 stocks of FOOGL and 2 000 stocks of PAPL.
 ```java
   static void main(String[] args) {
     var stockExchange = new StockExchange();